Information for ambulance clinicians

 7. Which specialties can be accessed and during what hours of the day?

 Calls will only be routed to specialists during the agreed hours of operation.
-Calls will not be routed to specialists outside of these agreed hours, and specialists are automatically excluded from rotas during any notified periods of holiday.
+Calls will not be routed to specialists outside these agreed hours, and specialists are automatically excluded from rotas during any notified holiday periods.
 Mobile numbers of those seeking and providing advice are never shared with users.

-As well as the Consultant Connect App showing a full list of the available specialties, and their operating hours, each Health Board has a Service Directory that lists this information.
+As well as the Consultant Connect App showing a complete list of the available specialties and their operating hours, each GP practice has a Service Directory listing this information.
 The Consultant Connect App and Service Directory are automatically updated whenever changes are made to the service, such as new specialties being added.

 8. Who is responsible for the patient whose care is being discussed?

-The clinician seeking the advice remains responsible for deciding what treatment is to be provided following receipt of the guidance and whether a referral or admission is appropriate for the patient.
+The clinician seeking the advice remains responsible for deciding what treatment is to be provided following receipt of Prof-to-Prof Advice and whether a referral or admission is appropriate for the patient.

 9. Why do users need to input the CHI number?

-The CHI number is attached to the medico-legal call recordings and Photo/Message PDFs to assist subsequent retrieval by relevant GP practices and/or hospital teams should it be necessary as a patient identifier.
+The CHI number is attached to the medico-legal call recordings and photo PDFs to assist subsequent retrieval by relevant GP practices and/or hospital teams should it be necessary as a patient identifier.

-If no CHI number is input by the clinician, the recordings/PDFs can still be tracked by a date/time reference.
-If you don’t have access to the patient’s CHI number, you will still be able to initiate an advice query.
+If no CHI number is input by the ambulance clinician, the recordings/PDFs can still be tracked by a date/time reference.
+If you don’t have access to the patient’s NHS number, you will still be able to initiate an advice query, by selecting ‘skip’.

 10. Why is providing the outcome important?